St. Thomas Public Library COVID-19 Service Updates + FAQs

 Will I get fines if my books/DVDs are overdue?

 No!
-During our closure for COVID-19, loan periods and overdue fines are waived.
+During our closure for COVID-19, loan periods and overdue fines were waived.
 You will be notified when your items are due for return.
 Please bring them back as soon as you are able.
 You will not be charged fines for anything you had checked out when the library closed at this time.

 What about my holds or my interlibrary loans?

 Holds you placed before the library closure will be kept for you.
 You will not lose your place and will be contacted when they become available for pickup.

 Interlibrary loan (ILLO) is suspended at this time.
 ILLO requests will be processed when libraries across the province reopen and the ILLO service portal reopens.

 Is the Holds Locker at Elgin Centre available?